Different pages display different content, but the design of your blog is constant throughout.

 Sidebar and other gadget areas

-Most blog templates include a column on the left or right hand side where you, the blog author, can put photos, text, links, and many automated blog gadgets.
+Most blog themes include a column on the left or right hand side where you, the blog author, can put photos, text, links, and many automated blog gadgets.
 Some have sidebars on both sides.

-Sometimes called widgets, these gadgets can be dragged to horizontal positions at the top of the blog (just under, but not in, the title-and-tagline block), and the bottom of the blog (in the footer of every page).
+Gadgets are sometimes called widgets.
+They can be dragged to horizontal positions at the top of the blog (just under, but not in, the title-and-tagline block), and the bottom of the blog (in the footer of every page).Your sidebar, and the gadgets you add, appear on every page of your blog.

 Monday, January 10, 2011